phpmd/phpmd/src/site/rst/documentation/index.rst

     directories.

   - ``--strict`` - Also report those nodes with a @SuppressWarnings annotation.

+  - ``--not-strict`` - Does not report those nodes with a @SuppressWarnings annotation.

   - ``--ignore-violations-on-exit`` - will exit with a zero code, even if any violations are found.